How to split chores between room mates to help you live harmoniously with free roommate chore chart templates.

 A roommate chore chart template is an excellent way of dividing work among two or more people.
 You print a free chore chart from the selection below and place it somewhere everyone can see.
 Once a roommate completes a chore, they indicate it on the chart so that others can know that the work is done.
-If one fails to do a chore, they receive a polite reminder to execute the job.
+If anyone fails to do a chore, they receive a polite reminder to execute the job.
 The chores should include: doing the dishes, going shopping, preparing food, washing the floors, washing the bathrooms, doing laundry, cleaning the fridge, cleaning the oven or stove, etc. There is a more detailed chore list for roommates below.

 Use a chore wheel

 A chore wheel is a fun method of dividing chores between roommates.
 You spin the wheel in any direction and you are assigned the chore on which you land.
 It is a way to break the monotony as you can get a new chore each time you spin the wheel.

 Sometimes dividing or alternating duties among roommates may not always work for everyone.
 If it does not work out for you, you can consider picking your favorite chore and make them your all-time responsibility.

 In some cases, instead of making a chore chart, you can opt to use a wall calendar.
 It indicates when someone is due to perform their duty.
 A wall calendar acts as a reminder to everyone on what they need to get done and by when, keeping track of everyone.